wborn/openhab-grafana/README.md

 The library provides the following functionality:

-* Generation of Grafana embedded panel URL parameters based on the state of ESH items (using REST and subscribing to server side events (SSE))
+* Generation of Grafana embedded panel URL parameters based on the state of ESH items (using REST and subscribing to [Server-sent events (SSE)](https://en.wikipedia.org/wiki/Server-sent_events))
 * Smart parameter resolution (more on that later)
 * Debug mode for debugging URL generation